Investing in community through finance and service

 Symons moved to the U.S. seven years ago to live with his adoptive family in Kenmore, Wash.

 At Whitworth, Symons serves as chief investment officer of the Whitworth Student Investment Group, which manages the student investment fund in equities and exchange-traded funds.
-Symons' role includes developing a cohesive investment strategy for the fund.
-The group also performs community service, which is important to Mesfin.
+His role includes developing a cohesive investment strategy for the fund.
+The group also performs community service, which is important to Symons.